elmerucr/E64-II/README.md

 ## Technical specifications (a work in progress):
 * Motorola 68000 CPU running at 5.6MHz using the [Moira](https://github.com/dirkwhoffmann/Moira) library.
 * A total of 16MB ram.
-* A custom Video Interface Chip with a resolution of 512x320 pixels.
+* A custom Video Interface Chip (VICV) with a resolution of 512x320 pixels.
 * Two SID chips (MOS 6581) with stereo mixing possibilities.
-Each individual SID chip runs at 985248Hz (C64 pal) for correct pitch.
-Emulation is achieved with the excellent [resid](http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/resid/index.html) library by Dag Lem.
-Several registers (lo/hi from frequency, pulse width and filters) have been swapped to facilitate use with the big endian M68000.
+Each individual SID chip runs at 985248Hz for identical pitch to the original C64 pal version.
+Emulation is achieved with the excellent [reSID](http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/resid/index.html) library by Dag Lem.
+All 16 bit registers (lo/hi voice frequencies, pulse widths and filters) have been swapped to ease use with the big endian M68000.
 * Four independent and programmable timers with interrupt functionality.
 ## Screenshots
 ### Running in normal mode: